Everything you need to know about applying for Graduate Admission at The Seattle School

 To begin the process of transferring credits, submit your official transcript(s) for any relevant graduate-level coursework to the Admissions Team for initial assessment.
 The Registrar makes final decisions regarding transfer credit, with input from appropriate faculty as needed.
 There are some exceptions to the requirements outlined above.

-Seattle School students who are in a withdrawn status or have been on a leave of absence for more than three semesters; accepted applicants whose yearlong deferment has expired; or applicants who withdrew their application mid-process (less than 2 years ago) are all eligible to reapply for admission.
+Seattle School students who are in a withdrawn status or have been on a leave of absence for more than three semesters; accepted applicants whose yearlong deferment has expired; or applicants who withdrew their application post-acceptance less than 2 years ago are all eligible to reapply for admission.
+Please reach out to email@example.com to determine the process for your reapplication.

 Graduate Admissions Application Process